 There will be a few signs around 4-6 months letting you know that your child is ready to start on some solid foods:

 - Baby can sit up (with support) and can hold their head and neck up well.

 - Baby is interested in what you’re eating and may even try to grab food from your plate.

 - They can keep food in their mouth rather than letting it dribble out.

-- Baby shows signs of being hungry for more than they getting by clamoring for more when the bottle is empty or wanting to nurse more often.
+- Baby shows signs of being hungry for more than they’re getting by clamoring for more when the bottle is empty or wanting to nurse more often.

-Once you notice these signs and are ready to introduce baby to solids, you might wonder what foods to introduce them to first.
+Once you notice the signs listed above and are ready to introduce baby to solids, you might wonder what foods to try first.
 A lot of moms recommend starting out with a good mix of mashed fruits and vegetables such as sweet potato, banana, blueberry mixtures, etc. You may want to try mixing a little cereal with baby’s breast milk to get them used to the heavier texture.

 The Honest blog by Dr. Tanya Altmann, “Best First Foods for Baby According to a Pediatrician” is a great resource to reference for what your little one should chow down on first.
 Here are some of the best and most nutritious foods that Dr. Tanya Altmann, pediatrician and mother herself, recommend.

 Green vegetables: Green vegetables are full of vitamins and minerals.
 Some examples of good green veggies to try are kale, spinach, and Swiss chard.
 It is known that those who consume green veggies are less inclined to get diseases and are able to maintain a healthy weight.
 Other greens you can try are broccoli, green beans, zucchini and asparagus.
 Greens are easy to steam and puree.
 Also, try eating them in front of baby so they feel inclined to try them as well.